Flooding Remains a Concern

 FRIDAY:

-Some chances to dry out a bit.
+Small rain chances.
 Highs in the low 80s and upper 70s.
+SATURDAY: